siteroller/Vanguard/README.md

 #Detailed Playbooks

-A set of playbooks, detailed enough to be used by beginners and noobs, complete enough to be used in production.
+A set of playbooks, detailed enough to be used by beginners, complete enough to be used in production.
+The simplest, quickest, and most secure way for anyone to setup a server!!

 ##Background
 We use Ansible to manage our servers and Vagrant to ensure our developers have a common work environment.